-The Library Catalogue is available at: koha.dyslexiaguild.org.uk/ and you will be able to see all content.
+The Library Catalogue is available at: koha.dyslexiaguild.org.uk and you will be able to see all content without having to be logged in.
 If you wish to read e-books, renew your items, place holds on items or create lists, you need to log in.